harvester/harvester/enhancements/20240506-cpu-pinning.md

   policy only reserved cpus when both cpu requests and limits values must be the same integer.

 In step1, we have to set up the reserved resource due to the k8s cpu manager requirement.
+And we should ensure kube-reserved and system-reserved are both defined as rke2 is using static pods and we should ensure they do not get impacted in anyway.
-We can utilize the formula as follows to set `system-reserved` CPU resources during install harvester node.
+Here we utilize the formula as follows to set `system-reserved` and `kube-reserved` CPU resources during install harvester node and upgrade path.
 This is inspired by [GKE CPU reservations](https://cloud.google.com/kubernetes-engine/docs/concepts/plan-node-sizes).

 ```text
 6% of the first core +